logicmonitor/lm-powershell-module/Documentation/Import-LMLogicModule.md

 # Import-LMLogicModule

 ## SYNOPSIS
-Imports a LogicModule into LogicMonitor.
+\[DEPRECATED\] Imports a LogicModule into LogicMonitor using legacy endpoints.

 ## SYNTAX